ahmedkaludi/accelerated-mobile-pages/README.md

 ![BrowserStack](https://user-images.githubusercontent.com/16618009/53022655-a24ea780-3481-11e9-9a48-a2ca5bcd96d6.png)

 == Changelog ==

+= 0.9.97.52 (15th May 2019) =
+* Added: Gutenberg Compatibility integrated #2427
+* Added: Gallery Designs for Gutenberg Gallery #2868
+* Added: Gutenburg column support in AMP #2847
+* Added: Addthis Sharing option UX re-structured #3114
+* Added: Photo Gallery plugin compatibility integrated #1811
+* Added: Revolution Slider plugin compatibility integrated #1464
+* Added: Posts offset option on category module in AMP Page Builder #2647
+* Added: MEWE social network integrated #3020
+* Added: Font Size and Color options for Dropcap #3010
+* Added: Breadcrumbs feature for pages #2788
+* Added: More parameters for ampforwp_get_setting functions #2911
+* Fixed: Conditions for PageBuilder and Elementor for Page.php in Swift #3097
+* Fixed: Code updated of Infinite Scroll when AMP Newspaper Theme is active #3031
+* Fixed: Copy the Content in Custom AMP Editor is not working with Gutenberg #2824
+* Fixed: If GTM gets enabled after Enabling the Analytics, then both codes load in the frontend #3121
+* Fixed: P tag is missing when "copy the content" option is used in custom AMP editor #3122
+* Fixed: When AMP is disabled on Homepagepage ?nonamp=1 redirect to random pages(blog) #2904
+* Fixed: Issue with post title and "end point to ?amp" conflict #2991
+* Fixed: Unspecified Type in Structured data for catgories/tags #3071
+* Fixed: PHP Warning date() expects parameter 2 to be long, string given in #2959
+* Fixed: Disquss comment is not scrollable in IOS device #2970
+* Fixed: Vkontakte Share(social icon) does not open in a new tab #3089
+* Fixed: Condition for requiring a file improved #3080
+* Fixed: amp_content() used instead of AMP_Post_Template object in Design [ 1,2 and 3 ] #2700
+* Fixed: Hyperlink in amp pages including emoji not working #2967
+* Fixed: Unused amp js from amp pages removed #3086
+* Fixed: "WP Forms for AMP" setting link is incorrect #3060
+* Fixed: Navigation & alternate menu css is not loading when directory plus theme is active #2963
+* Fixed: link to non-amp under breadcrumbs when Archives support is off. #2885
+* Fixed: AddThis is causing validation error after Update - code updated #3068
+* Fixed: Content not rendering on AMP with the Enfold theme version 4.5.6 #3124
+* Fixed: Tags are also displaying in category selection in the AMP page builder's category module #3082
+* Fixed: Author name won´t show if you disable author bio in swift theme #3131
+* Fixed: Link to non amp feature not works for thumbnail in design one and two #3004
+* Fixed: Multibyte string links aren't working in AMP Version #2556
+* Fixed: Leave Comment link Not working with ?amp #3093
+* Fixed: When Sticky Header is enabled then Jump link's Title is getting hidden under the header #2915
+* Fixed: Facebook comments not displaying if we add number more than 100 in the number of comments #3032
+* Fixed: Featured image and link shared on twitter issues #3075
+* Fixed: Infinity Scroll Option is not working when ?amp option is enabled in version beta #2475

+= 0.9.97.51.2 (10th May 2019) =
+* Fixed: AddThis is causing validation error after Update #3068

 = 0.9.97.51.1 (7th May 2019) =
 * Fixed: Can’t use function return value in write context #3155